Week 2: Computer-aided Design

 AI Tools

-I have tried some AI tools, I compared three AI software and below are the results.
-To be fair I have used the same prompt to generate the images. - Generate an aesthetic, cozy room that looks like it's taken with a vintage camera.
+I tried some AI tools and compared three AI programs.
+Below are the results.
+To be fair, I used the same prompt to generate the images: - Generate an aesthetic, cozy room that looks like it's taken with a vintage camera.

 1. Leonardo AI